Will you join us in making a change? Keep basements and crawl spaces dry

 - Check drainage: do you have a drainage system under your home?
 Drainage pipes must be flushed regularly, otherwise they will become clogged.

-- Ventilation: always ensure adequate ventilation.
-A crawl space requires at least two ventilation grilles with a connection to the outside.
-The grilles are located opposite each other so that moisture can be removed.
+- Ventilation: make sure there is adequate ventilation.
+A crawl space requires at least two ventilation grilles connected to the outside.
+The grilles should be positioned opposite each other so that moisture can be removed.